afilcheff/twitter_sentiment/2.WIP_Dataflow_PubSub/stream_container/README.md

 1. Acquire Twitter Developer API credentials and fill them out in src/credentials.py
 2. Create Pub/Sub topic and input the projectID and topic in src/stream.py

-The container can be built and ran locally (you need a Google auth service file and to add os.environ["GOOGLE_APPLICATION_CREDENTIALS"] = "credentials" in stream.py) or can be deployed on a Google Cloud VM through Google Container Registry
+The container can be built and ran locally (you need a Google auth service file and to add os.environ["GOOGLE_APPLICATION_CREDENTIALS"] = "credentials.json" in stream.py) or can be deployed on a Google Cloud VM through Google Container Registry

 To do so: